ALEX

 THE 79TH FUJI MOUNTAIN RACE

-Trail · Yamanashi, Japan
+Trail 21km - 3,000m · Yamanashi, Japan

-August 21 - 23
+21 - 23 August 2026

 THE MILL - CADRE CAMP

-Camp · Perth, Australia
+Camp 3 days / 2 nights · Perth, Australia

 A Special Forces Selection-inspired training camp in Perth, run by The Mill.
 Three days of physical and mental stress testing, designed to push you past the point where your body wants to stop and find out what's actually left.
 This isn't a race.
 It's harder than a race.
 Going to Australia for a weekend of voluntary suffering, and absolutely cannot wait.